CALL FOR SPEAKERS STILL OPEN

 - Early identification of Adverse Drug Reactions

 - Real case studies of collaboration between biostatisticians and data scientists

-- Opportunities and risk with novel data science methodology.
+- Opportunities and risks with novel data science methodologies.

 Jens-Otto Andreas - Head Statistical Sciences & Innovation - Bone & New Diseases at UCB Biosciences GmbH

 Lisa Comarella - Director Biostatistics at CROS NT

 Giacomo Mordenti - Director, Statistics & Data Management at Livanova